SanjithaP/NLP/token/readme.txt

-"this sub folder has jupyter notebook code for tokenization and finding frequency of each word"
+"this sub folder has jupyter notebook code for tokenization and finding frequency of each word "